 "When we stand together, united by our love for each other and for our country, there is no challenge we cannot overcome.
 Will you join me?"
 Gabbard tweeted.

 Early on in her campaign, the first American Samoan and the first Hindu member of Congress faced questions over her work in the early 2000's for an anti-gay organization run by her father, and her defense of Syrian President Bashar al-Assad, with whom she controversially met in 2017.

-Sen. Kirsten GillibrandThe New York Democrat announced that she is forming a presidential exploratory committee during an appearance on CBS' "The Late Show with Stephen Colbert" in January.
+Sen. Kirsten GillibrandThe New York Democrat formally announced her presidential run on March 17 in a video posted to her verified YouTube account.
+In January, she had announced that she was forming a presidential exploratory committee during an appearance on CBS' "The Late Show with Stephen Colbert."

 "I'm going to run for president of the United States because, as a young mom, I'm going to fight for other people's kids as hard as I would fight for my own," she said during the interview.

 Gillibrand's past moderate political positions have stoked speculation that she could be a strong general election candidate, but some of her old stances, like support for gun control that once earned her an "A" rating from the NRA, could hinder her during the Democratic primaries.
 She has argued that her thinking on some topics has evolved since joining the Senate.

 Sen. Kamala HarrisFollowing months of speculation surrounding the California junior senator, Harris officially announced her 2020 candidacy on ABC's "Good Morning America" in January.